 The Kaspersky password checker is another popular tool built by one of the bigger names in computer security and anti-virus.

-The tool does what it’s supposed to do – it checks your password – but that’s pretty much it.
-It’s more of a “meter” than it is a tool.
+The tool does what it’s supposed to do – it checks your common passwords – but that’s pretty much it.
+It’s more of a “meter” than it is a password tester.

 What you see in the screenshot above is about as detailed of feedback as they’re going to give you.
 There’s no feedback on the quality of the password other than a red/yellow/green meter and a “time to crack”.